 We recommend running it once or twice an hour, or on busier/larger websites run it once every 10-20 minutes.

-If you manage your website using the WordPress Toolkit in the cPanel control panel, enable the option "Take over wp-cron.php" and it'll create the cron job for you.
-If you don't use the WordPress Toolkit, please follow our guide: https://my.maxer.com/knowledgebase/175
+If you manage your website using the WordPress Management (formerly WP Toolkit) in the cPanel control panel, enable the option "Take over wp-cron.php" and it'll create the cron job for you.
+If you don't use the WordPress Management in cPanel, please follow our guide: https://my.maxer.com/knowledgebase/175

 5) Install a caching plugin